gsoules/MkDocs/digital-archive/docs/user/how-to-search.md

 ![advanced search](how-to-search-8.jpg)

-The special characters are especially useful when you want to circumvent the fact that by default, keyword search results display items containing *all* of the keywords you specify.
+The special characters are especially useful when you want to circumvent the fact that, by default, keyword search results display items containing *all* of the keywords you specify.
 For example, a search for `islesford frenchboro` returns the six items that have *both* `islesford` *AND* `frenchboro` in their metadata.